grame-cncm/faustdoc/src/tutorials/cmajor.md

 Here again the generated GUI is empty.

 ### Generating the Cmajor output using faustremote

-An possibility is to use the [faustremote](https://faustdoc.grame.fr/manual/remote/) script to convert a local DSP with the following commands:
+A possibility is to use the [faustremote](https://faustdoc.grame.fr/manual/remote/) script to convert a local DSP with the following commands:

 ```bash
 faustremote cmajor cmajor foo.dsp